As a foreigner, when you read a Chinese business name in English you naturally assume that the name you are reading is the name of the company.

-China Checkup offers online company verification services for both Mainland China and Taiwanese companies with accurate results and fast, guaranteed turnaround times.
+China Checkup offers online company verification services for Chinese companies with accurate results and fast, guaranteed turnaround times.

 Although many factory's have their own laboratories, few of these are independently certified so requesting testing by external testing body is a wise move in many circumstances.